JosephShamoon99/osTicket-Working-on-a-Ticket/README.md

 - Working the Issue
 - Resolution

-<h2>Tciket Example</h2>
+<h2>Ticket Example</h2>

 <p>
 <img width="1021" height="963" alt="jane creating ticket 2" src="https://github.com/user-attachments/assets/fa6d8c25-e868-4e5f-a770-6c7b5affee3d" />
 </p>
 <p>
 We start out with a ticket being created.
 It was created by a salesman named Ken and he says that the file server is down and he can not access imporant documents that he needs to close a sale.
 Becasue of how time sensitive this ticket is, Jane from the help desk assigns it an Ser-A SLA.
 Ser-A tickets are required to be completed in an hour.
-Jane will assign the ticket John the sysadmin.
+Jane will assign the ticket to John the sysadmin.
 </p>
 <br />